testosterone

 Depression and low testosterone share a lot of the same symptoms, such as fatigue, loss of interest in activities, changes in appetite, irritability, and decreased sex drive.

 Because of this, it’s common for men with low testosterone to be misdiagnosed as having depression alone.
 So if you’re experiencing these symptoms, it’s worth taking a blood test to see what’s really going on under the hood.
-Blood tests can give you interesting - even shocking - insights into what's going on in your body.
+Blood tests can give you interesting - even surprising - insights into what's going on in your body.

 A study analysed 278 men (aged 45 or older) with normal or low testosterone levels and no prior history of depression.
 After a 2-year period, they found a 21% incidence of depression in men with low levels, compared with a 7% rate in those with normal levels.